rapid7/metasploit-framework/documentation/modules/auxiliary/gather/snare_registry.md

   This module has been tested successfully with Snare Lite for Windows version 4.0.2.0 on Windows XP SP3.

-  Installers for Snare Lite are no longer available and the product is unsupported.
+  Snare Lite for Windows is no longer supported, however a [free trial is available](http://www.snarealliance.com/snare-open-source-agent-downloads-submission/) from the Snare Alliance website.

 ## Verification Steps